-There is a story in the Bible about a Pharaoh having some bad dreams he could not explain.
+There is a story in the Bible about a Pharaoh who had some bad dreams he couldn’t explain.
 He dreamt about seven fat cows being eaten by seven lean cows and seven full ears of grain being devoured by seven thin and blasted ears of grain.
 A fellow named Joseph was able to explain those dreams.
-He told the Pharaoh that seven good years would come and after that seven bad years would follow.
+Joseph told the Pharaoh that seven good years would come and after that seven bad years would follow.
 Joseph advised the Egyptians to store food in large storehouses.
-The Egyptians followed his advice and built storehouses for food.
-In this way Egypt survived the seven years of scarcity.
+The Egyptians followed his advice and built large storehouses for food.
+In this way Egypt survived the seven years of scarcity.1

-What is less known, because it is not recorded in the Bible, is that the storing of food resulted in a financial system.
-The historian Friedrich Preisigke discovered that the Egyptians used grain receipts for money and had organised a banking system with the use of those grain receipts.
-Farmers bringing in the food received receipts for grain.
-Bakers who wanted to make bread, brought in the receipts which could be exchanged for grain.
-According to the Bible, Joseph took all the money from the Egyptians.
-This may have made them to look for an alternative.
+What is less known, because it is not recorded in the Bible, is that the food storage resulted in a financial system.
+The historian Friedrich Preisigke discovered that the Egyptians used grain receipts for money and organised a banking system with the use of those grain receipts.2 According to the Bible, Joseph took all the money from the Egyptians.3 This may have made them look for another form of money.

 Featured image: Joseph interpreting the Pharaoh’s dream.
 Illustrations for La Grande Bible de Tours.
 Gustave Doré (1866).
 Public Domain.